attachmentgenie/attachmentgenie-statping/REFERENCE.md

 Data type: `String[1]`

-Version of example to install.
+Version of statping to install.

 ##### `service_name`